NeuroTechX/ntx_slack_archive/devices.md

 >
 High pass filtering use more board space, and can degrade CMRR if you don't match the components values.
 Also, it change the phase of the signal

+4/21/2017 1:50 PM

+ **aj** :

+ >&gt; high pass filtering...
+Can degrade CMRR is you don't match the components values

+>

+>
+What are components here, to be sure they are matched